 Continue reading for more information.

 Many popular drinks are full of added sugars.
 In fact, you may be surprised to find out that most contain more than your recommended amount of sugar for the entire day!

 - One 16 oz Monster energy drink contains 50 grams of added sugar.

 - A 20 oz bottle of Pepsi contains 70 grams of added sugar.

 - One 20 oz bottle of a Gatorade contains 35 grams of sugar.

 Daily sugar recommendations

 The American Heart Association recommends no more than 25 grams of added sugar for women and 36 grams of added sugar for men.
-Therefore, read your food labels to see how much sugar is in the beverages you consume.
+Therefore, read your food labels to see how much sugar is in your favorite beverages.
 If you’re consuming too much sugar, make the switch to a healthier sugar-free alternative.

 Pay attention to portion sizes

-The nutrition labels on most labels show the amount of sugar for an 8 oz serving size.
-The problem with this is most popular drinks are sold in much larger portions!
+Most nutrition labels show the amount of sugar for an 8 oz serving.
+The problem with this is that most popular drinks are sold in much larger portions.